omeka/Documentation/source/Reference/models/Mixin/ElementText.rst

         Creates a new ElementText record, populates it with the specified text value and assigns it to the element.

-        saveElementTexts() must be called after this in order to save the element texts to the database.
+        saveElementTexts() must be called after this in order to save the elementtexts to the database.

         :param Element $element: Element which text should be created for
         :param string $elementText: Text to be added